Diana-rosalem/small-programs-and-algorithms-in-csharp-/README.md

 # small programs and algorithms in C#

 Programs and agorithms developed while learning the C# programming language

+## Programs
+**numRandom** :game_die:

+A game created in C#, whose objective is to guess a secret number, but the player has limited attempts.